|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-It may seem strange, but Nabisco's Oreos actually contain no dairy or animal-derived ingredients.
-They are not labeled "dairy-free," so they may contain trace ingredients of dairy from processing, so feel free to use another dairy-free wafer cookie, like Newman O's Wheat-Free Dairy-Free Cookies, if you must go dairy-free.
+Believe or not, Nabisco's Oreos actually contain no dairy or animal-derived ingredients.
+They are not labeled "dairy-free," so they may contain trace ingredients of dairy from processing, so feel free to use another dairy-free wafer cookie, like Newman O's Wheat-Free Dairy-Free Cookies, if you must go a hundred percent dairy free.

 While this recipe is suitable for dairy-free, egg-free, and vegan diets, as with any recipe intended for persons with allergies or dietary restrictions, make sure to read all nutritional labels carefully to make sure that there are no hidden dairy-derived ingredients or other allergens.
 If these apply to you or your guests, be sure to find a brand that doesn't include the offending ingredients.
 That said, this is a great dessert option for kids or adults who may have allergies or dietary restrictions but still want to celebrate with a sweet treat.

-- Optional: 1 to 2 tablespoons melted dark dairy-free chocolate, for decorating
+1 to 2 tablespoons melted dairy-free dark chocolate, for decoration, optional

 Dairy-free chocolate wafer cookies, for topping, optional

 Gather the ingredients.